Ettore Perosio

 (Courtesy of Archivio Storico del Teatro Regio di Parma - Casa della Musica)

-PEROSIO, Ettore .
-Italian director of orchestra and composer.
+PEROSIO, Ettore.
+Italian orchestra conductor and composer.
 Ettore was son of musical critic Giuseppe Perosio.

-Ettore was born in Genoa in May 10, 1869, he studied in Paganini High Musical School with Giovanni Rossi and he had a notable career of orchestra's director.
+Ettore was born in Genoa on May 10, 1869, he studied in the Paganini Liceo Musicale with Giovanni Rossi and he had a notable career as an orchestra conductor.

 We find traces of Ettore in varied Italian theaters between 1889 and 1915: in Genoa, Carlo Felice Theater; in Milan, Lyric Theater; Parma, Regio Theater; Lisbon and Theater Politeama of Buenos Aires and the Theater Solis of Montevideo.

-He acted in Buenos Aires and Montevideo between May to August of 1905 next to the famous soprano Eugenia Burzio.
+He performed in Buenos Aires and Montevideo from May to August of 1905 alongside the famous soprano Eugenia Burzio.

 He was director of Chicago and Philadelphia Opera Company also directed by Cleofonte Campanini.